seed-run/homepage/_docs/serverless-errors/stack-is-in-state-and-can-not-be-updated.md

 #### Error Message

-> Stack:arn:aws:cloudformation:us-xxxx-x:xxxxxxxxx:stack/xxx-xx-prod/xxxx-xxxx-xxxx-xxxx-xxxx is in ROLLBACK_FAILED state and can not be updated.
+> Stack:arn:aws:cloudformation:us-xxxx-x:xxxxxxxxx:stack/xxx-xx-prod/xxxx-xxxx-xxxx-xxxx-xxxx is in XXXXXXXX state and can not be updated.

 #### Problem